CS 314 Specification 3 - Using Multiple Classes - Baby Names

 Of course the starting decade and number of decades can vary.
 Look at the other example data files, names2.txt and names4.txt.

 If a line does not have the correct number of ranks based on the the integer at the top of the file, your program shall ignore that line.
-(In other words do not make a NameRecord from a line in the data file if the line does not contain the correct number of ranks.)
+(In other words do NOT include a NameRecord for this data in the Names object for lines in the data file without the correct number of ranks.)

-Likewise, if a name has all zeros for ranks then do not include a NameRecords object for that line in the Names class.
+Likewise, if a name has all zeros for ranks then do NOT include a NameRecords object for that line in the Names object.

 A rank of 1 indicates the name was the most popular name that year, while a rank of 997 was not very popular.
 A 0 in the data file means the name did not appear in the top 1000 that decade.